rajwinder-dev/home-assigment/readme.md

 - Employee creation, editing, role assignment, and manager relationships
 - RBAC pages for roles and permissions
 - Settings screens for profile and organization configuration
-- Responsive dashboard experience built with React and Tailwind-based UI components

 ## Tech Stack